Hull derby

-The Hull Derby refers to the rugby league rivalry between Hull F.C. and Hull Kingston Rovers, both based in the city of Kingston upon Hull, East Riding of Yorkshire, England.
+The Hull derby refers to the rugby league rivalry between Hull F.C. and Hull Kingston Rovers.
+Both rugby teams are based in the city of Kingston upon Hull, East Riding of Yorkshire, England.
 The rivalry is the only British rugby league rivalry where the two clubs are from the same city.
 It is compared to the St Helens R.F.C.–Wigan Warriors rivalry as one of the highest profile rugby league rivalries in the United Kingdom.

 History

 Hull F.C. and Hull KR were founded in 1865 and 1882 respectively.
 Hull F.C. were founding members of the Northern Rugby Football Union and breakaway code of rugby league in 1895.
 Hull KR initially remained playing rugby union but opted to join rugby league two years later after controversy over alleged professionalism (which was banned in rugby union) in their Yorkshire Cup win in 1897.
 Though the Yorkshire Rugby Football Union found them not guilty after an inquiry, the Rugby Football Union overturned the YRFU's decision and suspended Hull KR.

 The two clubs were at the centre of a dispute in 1896 over use of the Athletics Ground (later renamed The Boulevard).
 Hull KR originally had tenancy however Hull F.C. took it over, forcing Hull KR out, after arguing they should have primacy as the older club and because they paid triple the £50 (£ in 2019) a year rent that Hull KR were paying.
 Hull F.C. purchased the ground outright in 1899 for £6,500 (£ in 2019).
 Hull KR moved to the east of the city and founded their own ground of Craven Street.
-Hull KR took their place as a fully-fledged Northern Union club in 1899/1900 and, on the 16th of September 1899, they played the first competitive first team derby against Hull FC, winning 8-2 in front of a crowd of 14,000 at Craven Street.
+Hull KR took their place as a fully-fledged Northern Union club in 1899/1900 and, on 16 September 1899, they played the first competitive first team derby against Hull FC, winning 8–2 in front of a crowd of 14,000 at Craven Street.
 Finishing sixth out of 16 clubs in the YSC, above their neighbours, was a remarkable achievement in their first season in the NU.

 The rivalry between the two sides sees a geographic split with the two teams separated by the River Hull; people living west of the river tend to support F.C. while residents east of the river are mostly Hull KR fans.
 In 1981, the derby match on Good Friday was marred by hooliganism and brick throwing between the rival fans at The Boulevard.
 Hull F.C. were fined £1,000 and threatened with closure of their home ground unless it passed an inspection.